 The White Law Group is investigating potential securities claims involving Triad Advisors, LLC.

-Triad Advisors LLC, (CRD# 25803, Atlanta, GA) a national financial advisory firm headquartered in Atlanta, GA, reportedly has 10 disclosure events on its broker record including 6 regulatory events, and 4 arbitrations, according to the Financial Industry Regulatory Authority (FINRA).
+Triad Advisors LLC, (CRD# 25803, Atlanta, GA) a national financial advisory firm headquartered in Atlanta, GA, reportedly has 13 disclosure events on its broker record including 8 regulatory events, and 5 arbitrations, according to FINRA, the self-regulator who oversees brokers and brokerage firms.

 July 2019 – Triad Advisors was reportedly named in six customer arbitration complaints seeking $1.65 million in damages in connection with GPB private placement offerings.

-According to reports last week, the CEO of a GPB Capital Holdings, a New York-based registered investment adviser, and two others were arrested February 4 in connection with a massive “Ponzi-like scheme” that allegedly defrauded 17,000 investors across the U.S. out of more than $1.7 billion, according to the U.S. Attorney’s Office for the Eastern District of New York.
+In August 2021, the CEO of a GPB Capital Holdings, a New York-based registered investment adviser, and two others were arrested in connection with a massive “Ponzi-like scheme” that allegedly defrauded 17,000 investors across the U.S. out of more than $1.7 billion, according to the U.S. Attorney’s Office for the Eastern District of New York.

 The SEC alleges that the “Ponzi-like scheme” continued for more than four years because GPB was able to hide the funds’ financial condition from investors, neglecting to deliver audited financial information.